paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5a-protection-and-conservation-of-wildlife.md

 **(b) Establishment**

-(1) **In general** — The Secretaries shall establish within the United States Fish and Wildlife Service a task force, to be known as the “Chronic Wasting Disease Task Force” (referred to in this subsection as the “Task Force”) after the completion of the study required by subsection (c).
+(1) **In general** — The Secretaries shall establish within the United States Fish and Wildlife Service a task force, to be known as the “Chronic Wasting Disease Task Force” (referred to in this subsection as the “Task Force”).

 (2) **Duties** — The Task Force shall—